remy/next-http/README.md

 - `-p` port number (defaults to 80)
 - `-u` url (defaults to `/`)

+Note that by default a GET request will empty out the bank selected.
+If you want to preserve the data in the bank, use a negative value for the offset, i.e. `-b 5 -o -0` will load the http request into bank 5, preserving the RAM and inserting at memory position 0 (in fact, `$4000` in RAM).

 Run with no arguments to see the help.

 ## Using from NextBASIC